 Don't Neglect Your Mailbox

 Your mailbox may be a functional addition to your yard but it is front and center when people look at your house.
 Give your mailbox a fresh coat of paint.
 Plant a collection of flowers around it and add some edging.
 If your mailbox is in really rough shape, install a new mailbox instead of fixing up the old one.
 Or use mailbox covers to make it LOOK like a new mailbox.
-Fixing up your mailbox area is a simple weekend project that will increase curb appeal without costing a huge amount of money.
+Sprucing up your mailbox is a simple weekend project that will increase curb appeal without costing a huge amount of money.

 Consider Adding Outdoor Lighting